 Traditional telehealth services were designed for first-generation clinical applications, including tablets, apps for healthcare providers, and mHealth medical software.
 The Internet of Medical Things (IoMT) defines the next phase of telemedicine solutions.
 For mobile patient treatment, many non-traditional Android devices are being used.

-Healthcare data generation is fuelled by the increasing proliferation of health and fitness wearables.
+The increasing proliferation of health and fitness wearables fuels healthcare data generation.
 The data gathered from IoMT infrastructure can streamline healthcare delivery, allow for better personalization of patient care, improve treatment preparation performance, improve health outcomes, and promote better patient care quality overall.

 Traditional cumbersome devices that would have disrupted the patient environment have now been phased out.
 Instead, conveniently inserted in convenient gadgets or even implanted as biosensors, Microsensors have been developed due to recent technological advances in medical hardware.